I opened the doors to my wardrobe to find only six items hanging up in it.

 – Another attempted home-sewn shirt

-- A short black skirt I’ve never worn except when I was showing it off to my friend in a public bathroom ten minutes after buying it
+– A short black skirt I’ve never worn except when I was showing it off to a friend in a public bathroom

-- My bridesmaids dress that I wore for my sister’s wedding as maid of honour
+– My bridesmaids dress that I wore for my sister’s wedding as her maid of honour

 – My bright purple fluffy dressing gown